Kent Johnson (ice hockey): Professional

-On July 23, 2021, Johnson was drafted in the first round, fifth overall, by the Columbus Blue Jackets in the 2021 NHL Entry Draft.
+On July 23, 2021, Johnson was selected in the first round, fifth overall, by the Columbus Blue Jackets in the 2021 NHL entry draft.
 On April 8, 2022, Johnson signed a three-year, entry-level contract with the Blue Jackets.
 He made his NHL debut on April 13, 2022, in a game against the Montreal Canadiens.
 He finished the 2021–22 season with three assists in nine games.
 Johnson scored his first career NHL goal on October 22, 2022, against Tristan Jarry of the Pittsburgh Penguins.

 On July 27, 2024, the Blue Jackets signed Johnson to a three-year, $5.4 million contract extension with an annual average of $1.8 million.

 International play

 On July 21, 2021, Johnson was selected to attend Canada's National Junior Team summer development camp.
 On January 25, 2022, Johnson was named to Team Canada's roster as an alternate to represent Canada at the 2022 Winter Olympics.
 He recorded one goal and four assists in five games during the tournament.

 On May 9, 2022, Johnson was named to Canada's roster to compete at the 2022 IIHF World Championship.
 When he scored a goal in Canada's Group A first preliminary round game, he became the fourth player in history to score at least one goal at the World Juniors, Olympics, and Worlds in the same season.
 The others to accomplish this feat were Saku Koivu (1993–94), Evgeni Malkin (2005–06), and Eeli Tolvanen (2017–18).
 He recorded four goals and three assists in ten games and won a silver medal.

 He represented Canada at the 2022 World Junior Ice Hockey Championships, where he recorded three goals and six assists in seven games.
 He scored the game-winning overtime goal to help Canada win gold.